 The Act now bans the use of phrases such as ‘offers above’ and ‘offers over’ when stating or publishing the estimated selling price.
 It also bans the use of any similar words or symbols.
 However you can use phrases such as ‘price guide’, ‘auction guide’, ‘bidding guide’ or ‘price estimate’, as long as your published or stated price or price range complies with the Act’s other requirements.

 The rogue’s loophole: This is all just semantics.
-Just because the words “offers over” or “above” can’t be used doesn’t mean that there is no invisible plus sign after a published price guide.
+Just because the words “offers over” or “above” can’t be used doesn’t mean that there is no invisible plus sign after published auction price guides.

 How to identify a rogue: Most rogues will publish the bottom price as their auction price guide.
 The intention remains as it always was – to be under where they think it will sell.
 (But please don’t take this tip to infer that all agents who quote the bottom price are rogues…) We have also seen some creative terminology that a few agents are using in order to get around the new rules.